becomposable/examples/README.md

-# Composable Prompts SDK Examples
+# LLM-powered Apps: Composable Prompts SDK Examples

 This repository is the reference for [Composable Prompts SDK](https://docs.composableprompts.com).
 It features examples to showcase various use of composable prompts in various use cases and environment.